You cannot have one. According to Florida state law, an attorney may only be appointed to a needy defendant in capital cases.

-Landmark Case.
-Gideon v.
-Wainwright (1963) is a landmark U.S. Supreme Courtdecision.
-The Supreme Court held that the Sixth Amendment guarantee of counsel is a fundamental right made applicable to the states through the Fourteenth Amendment.
+We found that the Sixth Amendment's guarantee of counsel is a fundamental and essential right made obligatory upon the states by the Fourteenth Amendment.